danahagist/100_Days_Of_ML_Code/activity.md

 ### Day 55: September 26th, 2018

 ***Today's Progress***:
-Spent the morning working on the Udacity Statistics course.
+Spent the morning and some of the evening working on the Udacity Statistics course from the past couple weeks.
 See link to course and my thoughts below...

 Udacity Intro to Statistics: https://classroom.udacity.com/courses/st101
 - Central Limit Theorem